Cracky0001/Image-Renamer/README.md

 This tool is for the brave.
 Use it wisely and at your own risk.
 We're not responsible for any lost or damaged data.
 Get this straight before you dive in!

-### License

-This tool is released under the MIT License.
-Check out the LICENSE file for more details.

 ### Contact

 Cracky (https://github.com/Cracky0001) - The dude behind this masterpiece.